multifreded/hv20/day13/README.md

 ```

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
 It looks too orderly for an encrypted file.
-Maybe its an image file that was
+Maybe it's an image file that was
 [ECB] encrypted ?
 In that case, the contents may become visible simply by
 adding a suitable HEADER.
 MAYBE A BMP HEADER ?
 DO WE HAVE SOMETHING LIKE THAT
 LIEING AROUND ? :-D